First-Year Academics: Credit for Previous Study

 Many MIT students have done college-level study while in high school.
 Some of this study is eligible for MIT credit and/or placement, depending on the setting and your achievement as measured by test scores or grades.
 Pages in this section give details on how MIT grants credit for: AP (College Board Advanced Placement Examinations) scores, international exam scores (including A-Levels, Cambridge Pre-U, International Baccalaureate, French Baccalauréat, Abitur), and transfer credit for study at another college or university.

 Types of Credit Awarded

-Credit for previous study is awarded as either the equivalent MIT subject (for example, 18.01 for a score of 5 on the AP Calculus BC exam) or general elective units, at the discretion of the department granting credit.
+Credit for previous study is awarded as either the equivalent MIT subject (for example, 18.01 for a score of 5 on the AP Calculus BC exam) or unrestricted elective credit, at the discretion of the department granting credit.
 All such credit appears on the transcript with a grade of S and does not count toward term or cumulative averages.

 Repeating a Subject